 I recalled making a wonderful warm bacon slaw with my Dad once when I had visited my parents in St. Louis after moving to North Carolina.
 I can’t say for sure now but I’m betting it was something he picked up from my Grandma Lizette who prepared a lot of German dishes; making it warm reminded me a bit of his other favorite, German Potato Salad, it’s warm too.
-It had been a LONG time but seemed perfect for the fall weather we were starting to get in Denver.
+It had been a LONG time but seemed perfect for Lauren’s needs.

 If you’re like me and think of cabbage cooking on the stove and recall a bad memory of your entire home smelling less than savory; no worries.
 This cabbage is cooked just a bit in a warm bacon dressing with brown sugar, balsamic vinegar and mustard only until it starts to wilt.
 Not until it gets mushy and decides to totally take over your home.

 Do you know how hard it is to photograph some foods; especially brownish, cabbage like foods?
-Because seriously this is not really a pretty food; it’s just a yummy one.
-I threw in some gratuitous peas to help but on this one you’ll just have to trust me. :)
+Because seriously this Coleslaw with Warm Bacon Dressing is not the prettiest dish; it’s just a yummy one.
+I threw in some gratuitous peas to help with color but on this one you’ll just have to trust me!

 One thing I love about this recipe for summer events is it’s portability…no mayo means no risk of spoilage so it’s perfect to bring to a picnic or barbecue.